Prof. Phoebe Barnard

 Affiliate Professor, University of

-Phoebe’s work asks why some species (and even some endemic species) are more vulnerable to environmental change than others, what birds can tell us about ecosystem health and human well-being, how species move across fragmented landscapes in response to climate and land-use change, and what options we have to help them persist through the next few difficult centuries.
+Phoebe’s work is focused on species in real-life ecological and organizational landscapes - why some species are more vulnerable to environmental change than others, what birds can tell us about ecosystem health and human well-being, how species move across fragmented landscapes in response to climate and land-use change, and how we can best help them persist through the gauntlet of the next few difficult centuries.
+Her work spans the science/ policy/ planning/ implementation arenas of biodiversity and climate change.
+Through collaboration, she also forays into how species behave in the virtual landscapes of forecasting and hindcasting models of climate and land use change.

 She has worked diverse issues, large and small -- from sexual selection in flashy African birds, energetics and behaviour of raptors in North America and southern Africa, national biodiversity and climate change strategic planning, policy and research, and the status and trends of the world’s ecosystems and their ability to support human health, livelihoods and wellbeing.

-Phoebe was recently honorary president of BirdLife South Africa (2013-2016) and serves on the editorial boards of Climate Change Responses and African Journal of Ecology, as well as recently Biology Letters and Animal Conservation.
-She and two young co-editors are working on a Society for Conservation Biology book, profiling inspiring young women in African conservation biology.
+Phoebe was recently honorary president of BirdLife South Africa (2013-2016) and serves on the editorial boards of Ecography, Climate Change Responses and African Journal of Ecology, and recently, Biology Letters and Animal Conservation.
 She has been honoured with a Fulbright Fellowship and a Society for Conservation Biology Distinguished Service Award (government category), the latter the same year as Sir David Attenborough (media category) and Prof Georgina Mace (academic category).

 Current postdoctoral researchers and students